 Researchers have reported seeing new-onset diabetes and worsening symptoms of pre-existing diabetes in patients with COVID-19.

-“So the best recommendation I can give is to keep social distancing, wearing masks, and washing your hands,” he says.
+“So the best recommendation I can give is to get vaccinated, and keep social distancing, wearing masks, and washing your hands,” he says.